w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-cancellation.md

 : The :term[up event] reverses any outcome of the preceding down event

 Essential
-: Completing the function on the down-event is :term[essential]
+: Completing the function on the down event is :term[essential]

 :::example
 An example of Abort would be dragging where there is a pickup action on button down, but it can be canceled by dropping anywhere other than the drop area.
 :::

 :::example
-Examples of places where action on down-event may be essential include [Dutch auction](https://en.wikipedia.org/wiki/Dutch_auction) or game trigger.
+Examples of places where action on down event may be essential include [Dutch auction](https://en.wikipedia.org/wiki/Dutch_auction) or game trigger.
 :::